-Variable Default size of the hash table
+Variable Default size of the hash table nscd/hosts/size 6007

-nscd/hosts/size 6007

-nscd/passwd/size 6007

-Table 8.8: Default size of the hash table
+Table 8.8.
+Default size of the bash table

 With very big caches it may be necessary to increase the size of the cache database in the system memory.
-This can be configured through the Univention Configuration Registry variables nscd/hosts/maxdbsize (page 300), nscd/group/maxdbsize (page 300) and nscd/passwd/maxdbsize (page 300).
+This can be configured through the Univention Configuration Registry variables nscd/hosts/maxdbsize (page 288).

 As standard, five threads are started by NSCD.
-In environments with many accesses it may prove necessary to increase the number via the Univention Configuration Registry Variable nscd/threads (page 300).
+In environments with many accesses it may prove necessary to increase the number via the Univention Configuration Registry Variable nscd/threads (page 288).

-In the basic setting, a resolved group or hostname is kept in cache for one hour, a username for ten minutes.
-With the Univention Configuration Registry variables nscd/group/positive\time\to\live (page 300), nscd/hosts/positive\time\to\live (page 300) and nscd/passwd/positive\time\to\live (page 300) these periods can be extended or diminished (in seconds).
+In the basic setting, a resolved hostname is kept in cache for one hour.
+With the Univention Configuration Registry variable nscd/hosts/positive_time_to_live (page 288) this period can be extended or diminished (in seconds).